farrowlab/RGC-Clustering/RGC Classification Scripts/README.md

 - The function callClassifyOurData creates the Test Data.

-- The parameters are chosen to be Location of the 5 peaks and the widths of the 5 peaks obtained from matlab findpeak function, along with the area under curve of the  stratification profile of individual cell.
+- The parameters are chosen to be Location of the 5 peaks and the widths of the 5 peaks obtained from matlab findpeak function, along with the trapezoid area under curve of the stratification profile of individual cell.

 - Our data are automatically pulled from the Database file, so any changes there will change the number of cells being classified.